-- Ontario's Francophone community sector and Canadian Heritage share a long tradition of joining forces to achieve common goals.
-This Accord seeks to make explicit, even officialize, the relationship between both parties, in order to facilitate greater mutual understanding and more cooperative ways of working together. - Both the community sector and the Department of Canadian Heritage are large and diverse.
-It is important for each to know what to expect from the other, and to appreciate the roles, goals, and perspectives of the other. - Ten years of cooperation through two cycles of Canada-Community Agreements have helped the relationship between the Department and the community sector evolve towards the shared goal of enabling the community sector to spearhead its own development.
+- Prince Edward Island's Acadian and Francophone community sector and the Department of Canadian Heritage share a long tradition of joining forces to achieve common goals.
+Both sides believe, however, that there is benefit in formalizing the relationship with an accord that will facilitate greater mutual understanding and more cooperative ways of working together. - Both the Acadian and Francophone community sector and the Department of Canadian Heritage are large and diverse.
+It is important for each to know what to expect from the other, and to appreciate the roles, goals, and perspectives of the other. - Ten years of cooperation through two cycles of Canada-Community Agreements have helped the relationship between the Department and the Acadian and Francophone community sector evolve towards the shared goal of community-driven governance and development.
 This Accord builds on previous efforts and seeks to improve the relationship, while respecting limitations of each party.